Peter Lumsden (racing driver): The Jaguar E-Type lightweight '49 FXN'

 In 1963 Lumsden & Sargent acquired a Jaguar Lightweight E-Type (vehicle number 49 FXN), one of only 12 built at the time.
 On its debut in the 1963 Nurburgring 1000 km, Lumsden crashed 49 FXN badly and was fortunate to escape with his life.
 The car was returned to the Jaguar factory to be rebuilt and subsequently underwent extensive aerodynamic revision under Dr Samir Klat of Imperial College.
 On returning to competition in 1964, the car was timed at 168 mph on the Mulsanne straight during the Le Mans test weekend but failed to complete the race itself due to gearbox failure.
 Lumsden's best result of his few races in the car that year was eighth overall, fifth in class, in the Goodwood TT.
 Peter Sargent retired from racing at the end of that year but Peter Lumsden retained the car for one more season, winning a couple of victories in club races at Brands Hatch but no longer competitive against the new generation of Cobras and Ferrari 250GT0s.
-For his last visit to the Nürburgring, Lumsden shared Peter Sutcliffe's Ferrari 250GTO (449 1GT) to win the 3-litre GT class.
+For his last visit to the Nürburgring, Lumsden shared Peter Sutcliffe's Ferrari 250 GTO (449 1GT), which he had bought off David Piper, to win the 3-litre GT class.
 At the end of the 1965 season Peter Lumsden joined Peter Sargent in racing retirement and 49 FXN was sold and in due course became one of the most sought after low drag light weight E-types of all time, known as 49 FXN or the Lumsden/Sargent car.